You can join anytime!

 If the SOS interest areas and application requirements are compatible with the needs of your nonprofit organization, you are invited to submit a Letter of Inquiry (LOI).
 Letters of Inquiry will be accepted September 1, 2020 – September 25, 2020 for the current grant cycle.

-If you have any questions or need help with the Letter of Inquiry process, contact firstname.lastname@example.org.
+If you have questions about the Letter of Inquiry process, contact firstname.lastname@example.org